A Window in Time (Part 2): To Lyon

 In the end, although not without some trepidation, he did.
 He wondered, as privately did they, how prepared he was for an experience so extremely outside of what he had known growing up in his small town in the north of France.
 He told them more about what Bastille Day was like in Paris, full of fireworks in the street, parades down the Champs Elysee, crowds of people, parties, dancing, music and street performers everywhere.
 Everyone excited and happy.
 Everything festive.
 Everybody drinking lots of wine.
 How marvellous it would be with the enhancement of LSD, thought the two friends.

-The night before, they slept at Michel’s apartment in the 17th Arrondissement, the two girls on the floor in bedrolls purchased at the Puce.
+The night before, they slept at Michel’s apartment in the 17th Arrondissement, the two girls on the floor in bedrolls purchased at Les Puces.
 The morning was bright, sunshine filtering in down the air shaft in the middle of the tenement and into the only the small apartment’s only window.
 They made cafés au lait and shared a baguette and then ceremoniously took the tiny white pills the friends had brought from the States, one each.

 The two young women put on their long skirts and sandals and gathered up their passport wallets with enough money for food for the day.
 They waited as Michel, taking his time, had made sure he had his carte d’identité in his wallet and had combed his hair.
 Together they set off into the bright sunshine.